MicrosoftDocs/sql-docs/docs/reporting-services/troubleshooting/rsserverconfigurationerror-reporting-services-error.md

 ## User action
  If this error began to occur after you manually edited a configuration file, remove your changes and enter the previous value, or restore a previous version if you have a backup.

- To review other error message information that accompanies the **rsServerConfiguration** error, review the report server trace log files, which are located at \Microsoft SQL Server\MSRS12.\<instancename >\Reporting Services\LogFiles.
+ To review other error message information that accompanies the **rsServerConfiguration** error, review the report server trace log files, which are located at \Microsoft SQL Server\MSRS12.\\&lt;instancename&gt;\Reporting Services\LogFiles.
 For more information, see [Reporting Services log files and sources](../../reporting-services/report-server/reporting-services-log-files-and-sources.md).

 ## Internal-only